factomatic/fct-eth-bridge/README.md

 on Windows.
 Use MacOS, Ubuntu or another Linux distribution.

-You also need access to the private keys of two Ethereum addresses with sufficient balances to make a deposit to the smart contract and to claim the deposited funds after fullfiling an FCT buy request ($1 worth of ETH per account should suffice).
-Finally, you need at least one Factoid address with a sufficient amount of FCT to fullfil the request.
+You also need access to the private keys of two Ethereum addresses with sufficient balances to make a deposit to the smart contract and to claim the deposited funds after fulfilling an FCT buy request ($1 worth of ETH per account should suffice).
+Finally, you need at least one Factoid address with a sufficient amount of FCT to fulfill the request.

 ### Procedure
 1. `git clone git@github.com:factomatic/fct-eth-bridge.git`
+1. `cd fct-eth-bridge`
 1. `npm install`
 1. `cd python && pipenv install && cd ..`
 1. `cp config.toml.template config.toml`